The Sana Team

 SUPPORT STAFF

-Jessica Watz (she/her/hers) is Sana’s Administrative Specialist who provides medical billing and operations support.
+Jessica Watz (she/her/hers) is an Administrative Specialist and Mental Health Clinician who provides medical billing, operations, and co-therapeutic support.
 She has an extensive background in medical and mental health administration and has a long-term passion for psychology, mental health, and social justice.
-Jessica is working towards her master’s degree in Clinical Mental Health Counseling at Adler University and aims to further her education with a PhD in counseling psychology.
-Her intended focus is trauma-informed practice, harm reduction, and psychedelic-assisted psychotherapies.
-Jessica also volunteers with ANAD, an eating disorder support organization providing crisis and referral services for their helpline.
+Jessica has recently completed her master’s degree in Clinical Mental Health Counseling at Adler University and is completing Ketamine-Assisted Therapy training at Alchemy Community Therapy Center.
+Jessica finished her clinical internship providing trauma therapy for survivors of domestic and sexual violence with Resilience of Chicago.
+She also has two years of clinical experience working with Lutheran Social Services of IL, a community mental health facility, offering intake, crisis counseling, and individual therapy, with a recent promotion to staff therapist.
+She works from a person-centered, trauma-informed lens, focusing on the mind-body connection.
+Her clinical interests include equitable and accessible care, harm reduction, and psychedelic-assisted psychotherapies.
 She is immensely passionate about advocacy and outreach for underserved communities and hopes to dedicate much of her clinical work to populations who need it the most.

 Updated Lakshmi.jpeg